Nutritious School Meals

 Surveys – Listening to feedback

 We put great value in listening to what students want from their catering service and we survey specific groups on appropriate issues annually.
 We analyse results and where appropriate adjust the menus to use students’ suggestions.
-The last survey (March 2017) showed 91% of students were highly satisfied with school catering.
-Menu ideas implemented from feedback include: Spicy meatballs, fajitas, garlic bread, poppadums, soup at lunchtimes, a better salad bar, chilli beef wraps, pulled pork, macaroni cheese, lemon drizzle and carrot cake.
+The last survey showed 91% of students were highly satisfied with school catering.
+Menu ideas implemented from feedback include: Spicy meatballs, fajitas, garlic bread, poppadums, soup at lunchtimes, chilli beef wraps, pulled pork, macaroni cheese, lemon drizzle and carrot cake.
 These suggestions now feature on the menu cycle.

 We use a “cashless catering “system which removes the need for students to carry cash.
 Accounts are loaded via the school website home page (Gateway icon).
 Parents register as users and transfer funds onto the student account.
 Students use their thumbprint or PIN number (if preferred) to access accounts and pay for their meal.